hydroframe/subsettools/docs/index.md

 ## License

-`subsettools` was created by George Artavanis, Amanda Triplett.
+`subsettools` is part of the [HydroFrame project](https://hydroframe.org/).
 It is licensed under the terms of the MIT license.

 ## Credits